|

 The

-Pine Barrens are part of 1.1 million acres of the Pinelands National
+Pine Barrens is part of 1.1 million acres of the Pinelands National

 Reserve, which ranges from northern Ocean County south and west,